VerseOne DXP Application Cookies

 The above does not apply to Essential Cookies, except that you should list the Esssential Cookies in your Cookie Policy, and provide justification as to why they are essential (in the legal definition of the term).
 No tracking cookie is ever essential: a cookie for maintaining a user's login session is essential, for instance, but it would not be legal for that session cookie to act as a key for tracking user behaviour.

-If you are uncertain about any aspect of your cookie policy, always consider consider whether a user is given enough information and the technical ability to give informed consent.
+If you are uncertain about any aspect of your cookie policy, always consider whether a user is given enough information and the technical ability to give informed consent.

 Essential Cookies